Skip to Content

 The first is at the Aloha Tower and the second at the Port of Honolulu located at 521 Ala Moana Blvd, although most cruise ships sail out of the latter.
 It’s about a 20-minute drive to the terminal by shuttle, taxi, or Uber from the international airport.

-Aloha Tower at the cruise terminal in Honolulu
+Aloha Tower near the cruise port

 Of all the ports in Hawaii, Honolulu is the only one that resembles a metropolitan city because it is.
-Also, it holds the title of being the remotest city in the world.

 But even though it offers the comforts of large chain franchises and big-name restaurants, it still emits a touch of intimacy with its torch-lit streets and abundance of beachside patios to watch the glowing sunsets.